Subsequent endorsement (deed of variation) process

 An additional business case submission is required outlining the need for subsequent endorsement including any changes since initial endorsement.

-Once your business has been endorsed, a letter of endorsement will be sent to you and to the Department of Home Affairs.
+If successfully endorsed, a letter of endorsement will be sent to you and to the Department of Home Affairs.

-The Department of Home Affairs will then assess your request, based on our letter of endorsement.
+The Department of Home Affairs will then assess your variation request, based on our letter of endorsement.
 You do not need to make a further application with Department of Home Affairs to enable this.
 Once approved, you will be sent a deed of variation to sign and return to Department of Home Affairs by email.

 Once you have signed and returned the deed of variation, you will be able to nominate more workers by lodging a nomination application with Department of Home Affairs.